JobRunr Pro Beta

 // .and... your usual dashboard web server config

-Working With the Multi Dashboard
+Working with the Multi Dashboard

 Filtering on cluster in the Multi Dashboard UI.